yesmeck/react-with-hooks/README.md

 ## Example

-You can use `react-with-hooks` as a polyfill; in this case, when you later transition to native React Hooks you will only need to replace `'react-with-hooks/polyfill'` with `'react'` in your import statments:
+You can use `react-with-hooks` as a polyfill; in this case, when you later transition to native React Hooks you will only need to remove the `import 'react-with-hooks/polyfill'` statement:

 ```javascript
 import 'react-with-hooks/polyfill'; // import the polyfill in the entry of your application